Deathspike/youtube-to-drive/README.md

 ## Advanced Installation

-Basic installation enables storage of music files.
+Advanced installation enables storage of music files.

 	1. Download the 'srv' folder.
 This is the music server.
 	2. Install nodejs (http://nodejs.org/).